The Chase Is On

 The Chase Is On is an album by saxophonists Charlie Rouse and Paul Quinichette recorded in 1957 and released on the Bethlehem label.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 4 stars and stated "The combination of Rouse and Quinichette was a very satisfactory coupling of two talented and promising post-swing to bop individualists, who played to all of their strengths and differences on this worthy -- and now legendary -- session".
+The editors of AllMusic awarded the album 4 stars, and reviewer Michael G. Nastos stated: "The combination of Rouse and Quinichette was a very satisfactory coupling of two talented and promising post-swing to bop individualists, who played to all of their strengths and differences on this worthy -- and now legendary -- session".

+A reviewer for Billboard called the album a "smart, stimulating jazz package," featuring "good all-star rhythm backing."
+They commented: "Eye-catching cover conveys the idea, and tenor fanciers will plunge."